-Two Hungarian companies designed a three-step data collection workflow to overcome the challenges in this urban surveying project, which included the use of UAVs and remote-controlled boats for Lidar and photogrammetry data.
+Two Hungarian companies designed a three-step data collection workflow to overcome the challenges in this urban surveying project in Hungary, which included the use of UAVs and remote-controlled boats for Lidar and photogrammetry data.
 The result: a digital 3D BIM-compatible model of Budapest’s iconic bridge over the River Danube to assist in preparations for restoration and renovation work.

 One of the most iconic structures in Budapest, Hungary has to be the Széchenyi Chain Bridge.
 It spans the River Danube between Buda and Pest, connecting the eastern and western halves of the city.
 Originally built in 1849, the chain bridge is at the heart of Budapest, with the Parliament buildings nearby as well as the Hungarian Academy of Sciences.
 Upcoming maintenance work intends to expand the capacity of the bridge for cycle and pedestrian tourism so that more people can use the crossing.
 It is also being rebuilt with lighter materials.
 The bridge had been bombed in World War Two and rebuilt with concrete at the time, which made it age more quickly and also made it heavier.
 Maintaining the original style of the bridge, complete with beautiful cast-iron designs, is important to preserve the heritage of this model but the restored version will be lighter and more durable.
 A 3D model is required to create an original record of the bridge and assist in measurements for preparing for restoration and renovation work.